 Noah’s pumpkin was a creative mix of eyes, nose, mouth, eyebrows, and scars that only an 8 year old boy would want on his pumpkin.
 He was so proud of it and I loved every minute of it.

 It showed me again how important the time we spend with our children is.
 How precious.
 How short.
 Nothing is as important as those few moments that we get to teach them that Mom will do anything for them.
-Nothing on this earth is more important than that child and his siblings.
-That he is loved.
-That we can smile and laugh and live and love no matter what life throws at us.
+Nothing on this earth is more important than that child and his siblings and showing him he is loved, that we can smile and laugh and live and love no matter what life throws at us.

 Thank you for inviting me to your classroom Noah, and thank you to Noah’s teacher for letting me see into that precious window of my child’s world.